mspbannister/dand-p4-billboard/Billboard_analysis__100417_.md

 * To what extent a number one single's performance (in terms of total weeks at number one) can be explained by any of its musical attributes.

+I will report my findings in a 'stream of consciousness' style, digging deeper into trends as they appear, before presenting a selection of the most significant results in a final 'Key findings' section.

 ------

 ## Chart performance